A late fall float on the Red Deer River near Dry Island Buffalo Jump Provincial Park

 On the surface, the two approaches appear quite similar but asking the questions in a different order leads to a change of paradigm rather than sliding the box to include new experiential elements.

-1. The layer-on Approach
+1. The retail or layer-on Approach

 This is the conventional method most will be familiar with.
 It builds on existing product development methods, making it fairly straightfoward to implement.